-Import Users via API & Google Sheets
+Import Users via API and Google Sheets

-Out of the box, Zendesk has a user import feature but it is limited when either creating new users or updating existing ones.
+Out of the box, Zendesk has a user import feature but it is limited when creating new users or updating existing ones.
+Here’s a quick comparison of what can be imported via the Admin screen versus the API:

 Comparison table of Zendesk’s UI Import versus using the API

-So what if you want to import common attributes such as language, time zone or any other field in red without buying an app from the Marketplace?
+So what if you want to import common attributes such as language, time zone, or any other field in red without buying an app from the Marketplace?

-This article will guide you through importing bulk users to your Zendesk instance with all of the available attributes in the API using only Google Sheets (which is free!).
+This article will guide you through importing bulk users to your Zendesk instance with all of the available attributes in the API using only Google Sheets (free!).
+You’ll be importing users in under 15 minutes.

+Step 1.
 Generate API Key

-You'll need an API key to allow you script access to your Zendesk instance.
+You’ll need an API key to allow script access to your Zendesk instance.
 You can revoke it later if you like.

 1. Open Zendesk Admin Center